What Is Refrigerant?

 Refrigerant is typically found in either a fluid or gaseous state.
 It is a compound that absorbs heat from the environment and can provide refrigeration or air conditioning when combined with components such as compressors and evaporators.

 Air conditioning units contain refrigerant inside copper coils.
 As the refrigerant absorbs heat from indoor air, it transitions from a low-pressure gas to a high-pressure liquid.
-The refrigerant is then transferred to the outside where a fan blows air over the coils and exhausts the heat to the atmosphere.
+The refrigerant is then transferred outside where a fan blows air over the coils and exhausts the heat to the atmosphere.

 The refrigerant then cools down, tuning back into a low-pressure gas.
 Another fan located inside the home blows air over the cool coils to distribute the resulting cold air throughout the building.

-Refrigerant is typically stored at high-pressure in secure metal canisters, and must be handled with care and only by authorised personnel.
+Refrigerant is typically stored at high pressure in secure metal canisters, and must be handled with care and only by authorised personnel.
 This is due to the potential risk to people and the environment, in the event of a refrigerant leak.

 The most common refrigerants used for air conditioning over the years include: